Bosham: Harold Godwinson

 Harold's strong association with Bosham and the recent discovery of an Anglo-Saxon grave in the church has led some historians to speculate that King Harold was buried there following his death at the Battle of Hastings, rather than Waltham Abbey as is often reported.
 The speculation began in 1954, when the nave was re-paved, and the body of King Canute's reputed daughter was re-examined.
 It was discovered that the body of a richly dressed man was buried beside the child's.
 A request to exhume the grave in Bosham church was refused by the Diocese of Chichester in December 2004, the Chancellor ruling that the chances of establishing the identity of the body as that of Harold Godwinson were too slim to justify disturbing a burial place.

 Domesday Book

-The Domesday Book of 1086 lists Bosham as one of the wealthiest manors in England.
+The Domesday Book of 1086 listed Bosham as a Hundred, and one of the wealthiest manors in England.
 It included the nearby village of Chidham.
 Bosham was confirmed to be in the possession of Osbern, Bishop of Exeter, who had been granted the land by his kinsman, Edward the Confessor.
 It possessed 112 hides (~13,000 acres) in different parts of the country.
 Unlike many places, lordship of much of Bosham remained in the same hands after the conquest as before, although the ownership of Earl Godwin's land was under the ownership of King William at the time of the survey.

 Holy Trinity Church.
 The lower storeys of the tower are Saxon.